 During the casual, fun, lazy days of summer it’s easy to get distracted from our daily healthy habits.
 Vacations, family gatherings, weddings, socializing with friends, beach days, camping and other summer activities are filled with fun foods, outdoor eating, treats, ice cream, alcohol and other unhealthy goodies.

 I’m a big proponent of enjoying our lives.
 The summer is a time when we slacken off a bit, ease up on our hectic schedules and routines and relax into the heat and slower pace.

 For me to maintain sanity and energy, so I can actually enjoy the summer, I have to find a balance point.
 So while we’re playing and kicking back we can still be mindful of our choices and not completely sabotage our healthy efforts.

 Here are eight tips for mindful summer eating:

-- Think raw.
+7. Think raw.
 Since we have so many great fruits and vegetables in season right now it is a great time to add more raw foods to your diet.
-They keep us cooler and the fiber provides so many digestive and medicinal benefits.
+They keep us cooler and the fibre provides so many digestive and medicinal benefits.

 Over to you.
 What makes it hard for you to stay on track during the summer?
 What’s one thing you do to be mindful about your health?
 Tell me in the comments below.